-- 1. These results are not the statewide estimates of indoor residential gpcd, which are presented in Section 4.0, but are presented as a comparison of the R-gpcd summary estimates for the sampled census tracts. - Not every one of the 18 Suppliers was able to provide billing data for the 2011-2016 period.
-The estimates for the earlier periods cover fewer census tracts and thus provide less geographic coverage than the estimates for the Post-Drought period.
+- 1. These results are not the statewide estimates of indoor residential gpcd, which are presented in Section 4.0, but are presented as a comparison of the $R_i$ -gpcd summary estimates for the sampled census tracts. - 2.
+Not every one of the 18 Suppliers was able to provide billing data for the 2011-2016 period.
+The estimates for the earlier periods cover fewer census tracts and thus provide less geographic coverage than the estimates for the Post-Drought period. - 3.
 The Post-Drought period (2017-2019) data was used for estimating current indoor residential water use because it is most proximate to the present day and it has the broadest geographic coverage without being confounded by the water use restrictions in place during the drought.
 Data from other periods informed the LAM and RAM analysis, which control for potential external factors.
-Table 3.1-1.
-Study Participant's Single-Family R_i -gpcd Estimates by Method for 2011-2019 Time Period [†]MMM results are presented for comparison only.